jerrickhakim/hono-vercel-firebase/README.md

 ## Security

-You will add these middlewares:
+You will add these middlewares (they come with hono - no extra install needed):

 ```ts
 import { logger } from "hono/logger";